addyosmani/critical-path-css-demo/README.md

 Above I've passed in a `width` and `height` which represent the viewports I'm targeting with my above-the-fold CSS.
 Great.
 So when we run `gulp critical` now we should be able to successfully generate critical-path CSS.

 Generating and inlining above-the-fold CSS is not enough as we'll also want to load in our site-wide styles which will cover the below-the-fold CSS amongst other things.
 Critical takes care of this, too.
-A small script inspired by the [loadCSS](https://github.com/filamentgroup/loadCSS/) function by FilamentGroup will asyncronously load your site styles for you.
+A small script which uses the [loadCSS](https://github.com/filamentgroup/loadCSS/) function by FilamentGroup will asyncronously load your site styles for you.

 ## Disclaimer